 Back pain: what to do?
 (In chronological order)

-You have back pain, and you're wondering what to do to heal it as quickly (and effectively!) as possible.
+You have back pain, and you're wondering what to do to heal as quickly (and effectively!) as possible.

 In the following article, I show you what to do after back pain chronologically (that is, from the onset of symptoms until they disappear).